NeuroTechX/ntx_slack_archive/devices.md

  >im seeing weirdness, quite high voltage readings (range of ~2000uv) and every channel is identical, which im pretty sure is not supposed to happen

+4/6/2017 4:23 PM

+ **octonomy** :

+ >My connections are like this:

+>
+All electrodes on bottom row of both boards